AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it.
    Some example commands you can try:

-   - `add project Duke` : Adds a project named `Duke` to the DevPlanPro.
+   - `add project Duke` : Adds a project named `Duke` to the project list.

-   - `delete project Duke` : Deletes the Duke project from the list.
+   - `delete project Duke` : Deletes the Duke project from the project list.

    - `clear` : Deletes all projects and tasks.